ammynaff/fend-project-memory-game-master/README.md

 ## How to load the game

-Clone the repo and open index.html
+Clone the repository and open index.html

 ## Instructions on how to play the game